 Housing and living costs on Saba are significantly lower than you will find at other schools with comparable recognition.
 Local grocery stores stock food items to meet the full range of dietary needs.
 The school enjoys good relations with the local population.

 Because Saba is small and off the well-worn tourist track, it lacks many of the distractions that can interfere with studying.
 Still, when not studying, there is always plenty to do, from hiking to deep-sea diving.
 There is also an on-campus fitness center.

-There are a wide range of housing options for students at Saba University.
+There are a wide range of housing options for students at Saba.

 To ease your transition, unaccompanied first semester students live in dorms adjacent to the campus, built exclusively for our students.
 Dorms are available on a first-come, first-served basis.

 After first semester, students live off campus—and there are a wide range of options.
 Housing costs on Saba are significantly less than at other schools with comparable recognition.On average, fully furnished housing prices start at around $675 for a studio/one-bedroom apartment and go up to $1,200–$1,800 for a 3-4 bedroom house.
 All properties are privately owned, and therefore the price of rentals and utilities varies.
 Electricity is generally a separate cost.